 1. Road warriors want to have a say in where they stay

-According to Cohen, citing MMGY Global’s Portrait of Business Travelers study, if given the chance to book just one element of their trip, 43 percent of business travelers would opt to select their own lodgings.
+According to Cohen, citing MMGY Global’s Portrait of Business Travelers study, if given the chance to book just one element of their trip, 43 percent of employees who travel for work would opt to select their own lodgings.